Metagame Analysis Laboratory

 Esports & Games across all specialties

-We are Metagame Analysis Laboratory, an interdisciplinary Scientific Research Laboratory for Esports & Games in the Department of Computer Science at Yonsei University.
+We are Metagame Analysis Laboratory, an interdisciplinary Scientific Research Laboratory for Esports & Games in the School of Media & Communication at Korea University.
 We investigate novel concepts that underlie the complexities of Esports & Games.

 Professor